Who's afraid of the IRS? Almost everyone. The key to surviving a tax audit -- and even coming out on top -- is not to panic, but prepare.

 Auto records.
 A vehicle can be listed property if it's used for personal purposes as well as business.
 So business use of your personal auto requires detailed records showing the work use portion.
 Here are some ways to do this:

-Travel and entertainment records.
-By law, out-of-town business travel and entertainment expenses (T & E, in auditor lingo) require greater recordkeeping than most other expenses.
-You must have a written record of the specific business purpose of the travel or entertainment expense, as well as a receipt for it.
+Travel and business-related meals.
+By law, out-of-town business travel requires greater record keeping than most other expenses.
+You must have a written record of the specific business purpose of the travel and the costs incurred, as well as receipts.
 (IRC § 267.)

 Expenses for renting or buying property.
 To prove business rental expenses, bring in a copy of your lease.
 If you purchased the property or equipment, have the purchase contract.
 This establishes grounds for claiming these expenses as well as a beginning tax basis of the property, if you claim depreciation expenses.